s-balu/ackerman/readme.md

 $$ A(m,0) = A(m-1, 1) $$
 $$ A(m,n) = A(m-1, A(m-1, n - 1)) $$

-The recursive call to Ackermann in the third condition is the one that makes this function so nasty!
+The recursive call to Ackermann in the third condition is what makes this function so nasty!
+The fact that the arguments to the Ackermann function in each recursion decreases imply that the function will end (i.e. the Ackermann function is computable).

 ## Usage
 A simple